shreytheshreyas/tp/docs/UserGuide.md

 ## Home View
 The Home View displays the full list of projects and members that are under a manager's purview.
 The manager can add and edit projects and members from this view.
+Remarks shown for each project are depends on the deadline of its tasks.
+1. Task not done and has an upcoming deadline due in 5 days or less - `!!!Warning!!!` and days countdown shown.
+2. Task not done and has deadline due in 6 days or more - Name of task and date of deadline shown.

 > ### :bulb: Accessing Home View